jmajety-dev/Norton-Healthcare/README.md

 - **AWS Backup**: Automated backups for RDS and S3 resources, integrated with KMS for encryption.
 - **GuardDuty and Macie**: Security monitoring for unusual behavior and sensitive data discovery.
 - **CloudWatch and CloudTrail**: Monitoring and logging of infrastructure activity.

+## Regions Used

+This infrastructure spans multiple AWS regions to ensure high availability and fault tolerance.
+The following regions are used for resource creation and destruction:

+- **us-east-1**: Primary region for resource creation, including Route 53, CloudFront, and API Gateway.
+- **us-east-2**: Backup region for disaster recovery, hosting redundant resources such as RDS and S3.
+- **us-west-2**: Additional region for high availability and backup configurations.
+- **eu-west-2**: European region for data redundancy and used for automatted backups.

+Resources are distributed across these regions to ensure multi-region redundancy and compliance with disaster recovery plans.

 ## Setup Instructions